Trusted Exchange of Student Data

 In the case where IMS has defined a non-web services based standard, such as Learning Tools Interoperability (LTI), the specification will describe the set of messages that can occur between a Platform and a Client.
 In scenarios where the message exchange is vulnerable (for example, when launching from a web browser), the messages will be signed.
 This signing MAY include data derived from the identity-based authentication.
 The IMS specification defines how a Client can transform the messages exchanged between the Platform and the Client (including a user's browser-based interaction) into a Client-based experience.
 This document defines how to achieve Authentication and Authorization using a separate set of message exchanges between Platform and Client and how to encode the authorization and authentication information in JWT-based message signing of these message exchanges.
 The authorization and authentication process uses an authorization server which may be a system independent of the Platform or may be endpoints hosted by the Platform.

-The IMS Security Framework is currently a Candidate Final document available to IMS members only.
+The IMS Security Framework was published as Final Release to the public in May 2019.
 It is upon this framework that all IMS service-based specifications should make reference, including the LTI v1.3 and LTI Advantage services.

 - IMS Security Framework v1.0 - Final Release (15 May 2019)